jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 13 Drivers and other road users to comply with directions of enforcement officers, etc
 (1AA) A person driving a motor vehicle that has a warning notice given under section 22AF attached to it must comply with that notice.
-(1) A person must comply with sections 68, 69, 70, 71A, 71B, 71C, 71E, 71F, 72, and 73 (which relate to the administration of breath screening tests, evidential breath tests, oral fluid tests, compulsory impairment tests, and blood tests).
+(1) A person must comply with sections 68, 69, 70, 71A, 71B, 71C, 71DE, 71E, 71F, 72, and 73 (which relate to the administration of breath screening tests, evidential breath tests, oral fluid screening tests, laboratory analysis of oral fluid samples, compulsory impairment tests, and blood tests).
-(2) A person must comply with all lawful requirements, directions, and requests made by an enforcement officer under any of sections 68, 69, 70, 71A, 71B, 71C, 71E, 71F, 72, and 73.
+(2) A person must comply with all lawful requirements, directions, and requests made by an enforcement officer under any of sections 68, 69, 70, 71A, 71B, 71C, 71DE, 71E, 71F, 72, and 73.
 (3) A person must comply with all lawful requirements and requests made by a health practitioner or medical officer under section 72 or section 73 (which relate to the administration of blood tests).
 (4) A person may not—
   (a) remove, obscure, or render indistinguishable a notice affixed to a vehicle under section 115, unless current evidence of vehicle inspection has been obtained for the vehicle or (if the notice was given under section 96(1B)) the direction requiring the vehicle not to be driven on a road has been cancelled under section 102(3)﻿(b) or section 110(3)﻿(a)﻿(ii); or